W R Burner (Minister of the Gospel)

 Scripture reveals: The weapons of our (the believer's) warfare are not carnal (of the flesh), but mighty through God to the pulling down of strongholds; casting down imaginations (arguments), and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).

-A Bible commentary noted: Though we live in the flesh (in a body) we do not fight according to human standards.
+It was noted that though we live in the flesh (the body) we do not fight according to human standards.
 This expresses the manner in which believers conduct themselves in spiritual warfare; casting down (destroying) images (false arguments).

 Target of adversity is an attack by some hostile person or influence.
 The intended goal is to introduce criticism or ridicule; to offset any outside influence that might countermand their intended agenda.
 When one becomes a target of adversity they face an aggressive, domineering, combative, and contentious opponent that is easily given to angry debate, provoking dispute, and quarrelsome.